RosyArts/amanda/README.md

 It was around this time, mid 2021,that I bought that cheap skirt from Amazon.
 It wasn't much, but upon wearing it I felt instantly relieved of so much weight that was bearing down on me, and I finally felt like myself.
 It was as if I had been holding my breath for 14 years, and finally was able to again.

 This wonderful feeling is known as *gender euphoria*.
 It is the opposite of what is called *gender dysphoria* or *gender incongruence*.
 It really is like nothing else.
+It is a complete happiness.
 It's the feeling you get when you are finally able to exist.
 Just exist.
 For that is something that I have not been able to do for a the large majority of my life.
 Even when happy, there's this deep sense of primal *wrongness* in your chest, and it just doesn't go away.
 Unless you get to exist.

 At the BRIT School, I didn't hear the name that was given to me at birth once.
 I didn't hear the word he once, nor him.
 Instead, I was she.
 It was a place where I could exist, to some extent.